cockroachdb/docs/cockroachcloud/databases-page.md

 docs_area: manage
 ---

-The **Databases** page of the {{ site.data.products.db }} Console allows you to create new databases and provides details of the following:
+The **Databases** page of the {{ site.data.products.db }} Console allows you to create, edit, and delete databases and provides details of the following:

 - The databases configured.
 - The tables in each database and the indexes on each table.